-Josh Burns is Labor’s Federal MP for Macnamara, previously the seat of Melbourne Ports, first elected at the 2019 Federal Election.
+Josh Burns is Labor’s Federal MP for Macnamara, previously the seat of Melbourne Ports.

-Josh lives with his wife Zoe, their beautiful baby daughter Tia, and their dog Larry.
+Josh lives in Macnamara with his wife Zoe, their beautiful daughter Tia, and their dog Larry.

 To learn more about Josh’s background and political passions, please watch his First Speech below, and browse this website for his other speeches, media and articles.